heidiks/kmime/README.md

 - **Interactive Shell**: Get an interactive `-it` shell (`bash` by default) in the new pod.
 - **Automatic Cleanup**: The temporary pod is automatically deleted when your session ends.
 - **Custom Naming**: Add a prefix and/or suffix to the new pod's name for easy identification.
 - **User Identification**: Automatically appends your sanitized git email or local hostname to the pod name.
+Can be disabled with the `--skip-identification` flag.
 - **Custom Labels**: Inject custom labels into the new pod.
 - **Inject Environment Variables**: Pass custom environment variables from a local file.
 - **JSON Logging**: Keeps a record of all created pods in a local `kmime_log.json` file.